 Brought to you free by

 The library is supported by the Knightstown, IN taxing district.
-There is a full-time director, three part-time assistants, a part-time bookkeeper and a part-time custodian.
+The community also supports the library by gifts and donations.
+The library employs a full-time director, two part-time assistants, and a part-time bookkeeper.
+In addition the library is fortunate to have a group of dedicated volunteers.

 The collection contains around 15,000 items.
 The library offers a strong Indiana history collection, as well as a genealogy collection, and a growing digitized collection of obituaries from the Knightstown Banner.

-The Knightstown Public Library provides materials and services to fulfill the professional, civic, educational, and recreational needs of the community residents.
-The library is committed to supporting lifelong learning by serving as a center for self-education, and strives to treat patrons with respect for individual differences and tolerance for opposing opinions.
+The Knightstown Public Library exists to provide materials and services to fulfill the professional, civic, educational, and recreational needs of the residents of our community.
+The library and its staff is committed to supporting the lifelong learning goals of the community by serving as a center for self-education, as well as providing programming relevant to our patron’s needs and desires.
+We strive to treat patrons with respect for individual differences and extend tolerance for opposing viewpoints.